Fig wasp: Taxonomy

 The fig wasps are a polyphyletic group, including several lineages whose similarities are based upon their shared association with figs. In 2022, family Agaonidae was updated to include only the pollinating fig wasps under a single monophyletic clade.
 Other fig wasps are now included in the families Epichrysomallidae, Eurytomidae, Melanosomellidae, Ormyridae, Pteromalidae, and Torymidae.
-Non-pollinating fig wasps represent a much more diverse taxon, distantly related from their pollinating cousins.
+These non-pollinating fig wasps represent a much more diverse taxon, only distantly related to their pollinating cousins.